DKozzy/CS-340/README.md

 - ProjectOneTestScript.ipynb
 - CS 340 README Project 1.docx

 In Project One, I developed a reusable Python class (AnimalShelter) that handles CRUD operations for the Austin Animal Center (AAC) Outcomes dataset stored in MongoDB.
+This module isolates database access logic, making it reusable, maintainable, and adaptable.
 The module:

 - Authenticates securely using MongoDB credentials